christinem/studenttomentor/README.md

 The model of the application is largely divided into two parts: Users and Applications.

 - Users
   - There are three types of users: students, mentors, and administrators
   - All users are able to edit their own user profiles, use the advanced search page, and see the profiles of other users
-  - Administrators can edit any user profiles, delete users, and view applications
+  - Only administrators can edit any user profile and delete users
-  - Adminstrators have access to a view can view all users and all applications at once.
   - All new users who sign up through the register page are classified as students.
 New users may not make themselves a mentor or administrator

 - Applications
+  - An application is what a user or mentor submits to apply to either be a mentor or mentee for a particular school year.
+  - Students and mentors can submit applications, and can view their applications by clicking on their existing applications from the dashboard
   - Administrators can view anyone's applications
-  - Students can create new applications, and can view their applications by clicking on their existing applications from the dashboard

 # Workflow